kokyriakidis/RNASeq/README.md

 #PBS -m bea
 #PBS -l nodes=1:ppn=40,walltime=10:00:00
 ```
-#### 6) Edit RNASeq_Sleuth.sh script's PBS parameters to your needs AND SPECIFY IN THE diff_exp_sleuth SCRIPT THE 2 CONDITIONS, EXACTLY AS STATED IN THE metadata.txt FILE
+#### 6) Edit RNASeq_Sleuth.sh script's PBS parameters to your needs AND SPECIFY IN THE diff_exp_sleuth FUNCTION THE 2 CONDITIONS, EXACTLY AS STATED IN THE metadata.txt's CONDITION COLUMN
 ```
 #!/bin/bash
 #PBS -N RNASeq_Sleuth